Mura0908/finsight-app-New/README.md

 ### Android APK

+You can download the latest APK directly from our [Releases page](https://github.com/Mura0908/finsight-app-New/releases/latest).

-You can download the APK directly from our [download page](app/src/main/assets/download.html) within the app, or by accessing the download.html file after deploying the assets to a web server.
+Alternatively, you can download the APK from our [download page](app/src/main/assets/download.html) within the app, or by accessing the download.html file after deploying the assets to a web server.

 For direct access, deploy the contents of `app/src/main/assets/` to a web server and navigate to the download.html page.